Skip to content

 Built on the open-source Lager platform

 Stout is the enterprise control plane for hardware-in-the-loop testing.
-Fleet management, job orchestration, workflows, and access control — built on top of the open-source Lager runtime.
+It adds fleet management, hardware test automation, and access control on top of the open-source Lager runtime.

 Hardware labs weren't built for scale

-No centralized way to see which boxes are online, what instruments are connected, or what jobs are running.
+No single place to see which boxes are online, what instruments are connected, or what jobs are running.
 Every status check hits one box at a time.

 See solution